saqw3r/DownloadCRM/README.md

 # DownloadCRM
-My project as convenient tool attempt for downloading resources, articles, documents, profiles, etc.
+My project as a convenient tool attempt for downloading (and managing in future) resources, articles, documents, profiles, etc.
+Feel free to help me with it by creating your PRs